Projectile Aerodynamics models the aerodynamic forces acting on projectiles without compromising their ability to hit targets.

 Note

-Projectile Aerodynamics' code is in namespace Blobcreate.ProjectileToolkit.Aerodynamics.
+Projectile Aerodynamics' code is inside the namespace Blobcreate.ProjectileToolkit.Aerodynamics.

-The low-level code consists of 2 classes:
+It consists of 2 classes:

-AeroRuntime: Unity component that needs to be attached to a projectile to use.
+AeroRuntime: Unity component that controls a projectile.

-xxxxxxxxxxpublic Vector3 SolvedVelocity { get; }The returned value of Solve(...) β the computed launch velocity that takes projectile aerodynamics into account.
+xxxxxxxxxxpublic Vector3 SolvedVelocity { get; }The returned value of Solve(...) — the computed launch velocity that takes projectile aerodynamics into account.
 Only valid after Solve(...) has been called.

 xxxxxxxxxxpublic Vector3 Acceleration { get; }Computed continuous acceleration that is used to conduct projectile aerodynamics.